JoeyRainbowZ/Roblox.HeadShot/README.md

 3. Paste the Code in the Script.

 ### Any problems or questions?
-Just ask for help in Issues!
+Just ask for help [here] (https://github.com/JoeyRainbowZ/Enum.Headshot/issues)!